Lemons, Lavender, & Laundry

 Finished Faux Vanity to hide a utility sink

-And if we ever need to access the plumbing, we can simple remove it.
+And if we ever need to access the plumbing, we can simply slide the vanity away from the sink.

 Faux Vanity to Hide Utility Sink can be removed to access plumbing